76374/smpl-canvas/README.md

 ### render (tools: RenderTools)
 The method is supposed to be overridden to use [RenderTools](https://github.com/alexbolbat/smpl-canvas/blob/main/README.md#rendertools) passed as the argument in order to provide instructions to render shapes, lines, etc.
 ### hitTest (x: number, y:number): boolean
-Takes coordinates of the mouse cursor in the object local dimension.
+Defines an area to receive input event.
+Takes coordinates of the mouse cursor in the object local dimension and suuposed to return a boolean which indicates if the coordinates are over the current object.
 By default returns `false`.
 Can be overridden to define a custom hit area for example if the object is a circle, line, etc. This method and mouse signals are called / triggered by [Stage](https://github.com/alexbolbat/smpl-canvas/blob/main/README.md#stage) automatically when the display object is direct or nested its child.
 If [hitTestInBounds](https://github.com/alexbolbat/smpl-canvas/blob/main/README.md#hittestinbounds-boolean-readwrite) property has been set to true, the method checks if the coordinates are within a rect defined by [width](https://github.com/alexbolbat/smpl-canvas/blob/main/README.md#width-number-readwrite) and [height](https://github.com/alexbolbat/smpl-canvas/blob/main/README.md#height-number-readwrite) of the current object.
 ```
 // circle hit area.
 It checks if distance from mouse coordinates to the center of the circle is less or equal then its radius
 override hitTest (x: number, y: number): boolean {